-Inaugurated in 1997, following 13 years of planning by the community, the musuem is housed in a villa,built in 1927 by a textile industry mogul.
+Inaugurated in 1997, following 13 years of planning by the community, the museum is housed in a villa built in 1927 by a textile industry mogul.
 Slated for demolition in 1975, the 150-ton structure was moved 8 miles south to its current location.
 In its 16th year, the Museum received the prestigious Elizabeth O’Neill Verner Award for Outstanding Arts Organization.

 The Art Museum maintains four distinct collections of art:

 Waccamaw Arts & Crafts Guild (WACG) When the Museum opened in 1997, the Guild’s collection of 46 works by 29 artists of regional renown became the Museum’s first gift of art and the beginning of its permanent collection.